 Like our other resource, Women in the Shadows, each film starts with a victim’s story, spoken by actors and actresses, and highlighting a different aspect of modern slavery.

-Journeys will be based on the “Stations of the Cross” and through five mini films and an accompanying devotional resource, it will take churches and individuals on a journey, challenging them to take action against modern slavery and not be a bystander.
+This resource is based on the “Stations of the Cross”.
+It takes churches and individuals on a journey throughout Lent, challenging them to move from the side-lines to action.
 It can be used in in-person small groups, individual study or online.

-The five-week Lent resource will study some of the themes from the "Stations of the Cross" and includes a reflection, prayer, discussion questions, and suggestions for action.
+The five-week course studies some of the themes from the "Stations of the Cross" and includes a reflection, prayer, discussion questions, and suggestions for action.

 Throughout the devotional, we consider the suffering faced by victims of modern slavery, explore a variety of ways in which we can help or respond, face up to the call to weep for ourselves and our own complicities, and share in celebrating the miracle of new life as victims begin to emerge from the darkness of being buried out of sight.

 As part of the devotional, artist Bill Crooks portrays the traditional stations of the cross in a series of moving portraits.
 Each week, we encourage participants to look at a cluster of three stations / drawings and reflect on Jesus’ experience and how, in some ways, it parallels the journey of modern slavery victims.

 A separate resource for secondary schools, businesses, charities, statutory and community organisations (in Orange)